 Let's say your husband, child or friend complained of feeling faint, short of breath, pain radiating down their arm, nauseous or of being severely fatigued.
 Wouldn't you insist that they seek medical help immediately?
 If it was you experiencing these symptoms, would you do the same?
 Women are notorious for putting others needs first and minimizing their own.

 Check out "Just a Little Heart Attack" starring Elizabeth Banks, a funny video created by the American Heart Association with a serious message about why it's important to make our own health a priority.
+Then share this video with your co-workers, friends and family.

 How many times have you told yourself, "Today's the day I'm going to be healthy!" only to feel like a failure at the end of the day?
 Unrealistic and unspecific goals might be the root of your problems.
 Health psychologist Dr. Shilagh Mirgain gives you tips on setting yourself up for success.